wfrierson/wmm/README.md

 # Usage

-In v1.1.0, the only exported function is `GetMagneticFieldWMM`, which returns the orthogonal vector components of the main magnetic field (in nT) and secular variation field (in nT/yr) (including the magnetic field elements, _h_, _f_, _i_, and _d_, as well as their secular variation) as predicted by WMM.
+In v1.1.1, the only exported function is `GetMagneticFieldWMM`, which returns the orthogonal vector components of the main magnetic field (in nT) and secular variation field (in nT/yr) as predicted by WMM.
+The magnetic field elements, _h_, _f_, _i_, and _d_ (as well as their secular variation) are returned as well.

 Example usage: